deepjs/autobahn/README.md

 	{
 		// You could use session to make decision.
-		// If you have login, session contains your user. if (session && session.user) // if your logged in : you're a "user" return { roles: "user" };
+		// If you have login, session contains your user. if (session && session.user) // if you have logged in : you're a "user" return { roles: "user" };
 		else // else you're "public"
 			return { roles: "public" };